telicent-oss/extract-release-notes-action/README.md

 by some space characters, followed by the specified input `version` and then a new line character.

 For example if `version` was set to `1.2.3` then both `# 1.2.3` and `### 1.2.3` would be acceptable, but `## 1.2.3.0`
 would not.
 Similarly, if your Change Log file has headers like `### Version 1.2.3` then this won't match either.
+As of `v1.1` of this action we also support more complex headers of the form `### [1.2.3]<additional content>` where `<additional content>` is anything else.
+Again your input `version` must appear exactly within the brackets to be successfully matched.

-Once this line is found it then reads all the subsequent lines until the end of file is reached, or another header line, any line starting with a `#` character, is reached.

-Thus, if you use subheaders within your Change Log only the first portion of the release notes from your release will currently be extracted.
+Once this line is found it then reads all the subsequent lines until the end of file is reached, or another header line of the same level is reached.
+This means that you can use subheaders in your Change Log provided that the subheader uses more `#` characters than the header for your version.
+So if your header is `## 1.2.3` then any subheaders must use three or more `#` characters e.g. `### Bug Fixes` would be acceptable but `## Bug Fixes` would be treated as the end of your versions release notes.

 [GitHubAutoRelease]: https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes